stdgregwar/solarus-android/readme.md

 This repo contains a AndroidStudio/gradle project building solarus and its dependencies with ndkBuild and make a SDLActity based appplication.

-Engine payload is located under app/src/main/assets and should be a valid data.solarus file, as loaded by the engine.

 ## Things that works

 * Video